chakrabar/chakrabar.github.io/_posts/articles/2018-01-14-porting-aspnet-apps-to-aspnet-core-2.0.md

 * Understand that Configuration.GetConnectionString ("ConnStrName") methods used to get connection string, is nothing but shorthand for GetSection("ConnectionStrings") ["ConnStrName"]

+See the **[practical configuration & DI](/articles/practical-configuration-and-di-in-aspnet-core/)** article to see real life code demo on how configuration settings are used in .NET Core.

 #### [6] Environments